Build a Brighter Future

 Certification as a Medical Assistant (CMA) with 1-year experience working in a medical office setting.
 Experience with multi-line phone system, knowledge of Microsoft Word and Excel.
 Must be Bilingual (English/Spanish).

-Clinician - Family-Based Services
+Clinician - School Based Services

 Licensed or license-eligible psychologist.
 Doctoral degree preferred.
+Bi-lingual (English / Spanish) are strongly encouraged to apply.

 Minimum of one year of professional experience in completing evaluations required